-In this guide, we will be helping you identify cocaine addiction symptoms, whether you’re using cocaine or know someone who is, it’s important you have all of the facts before talking to them about it, or getting help yourself.
+In this guide, we will be helping you identify cocaine-addiction symptoms, whether you’re using cocaine or know someone who is, it’s important you have all of the facts before talking to them about it, or getting help yourself.

 Addiction can feel extremely lonely so, if while reading this page you begin to recognise any cocaine addiction symptoms in yourself or someone you know, it’s important to keep in mind you’re not alone and, with the right support, you can free yourself from this destructive cycle.

-Behavioural changes in people addicted to cocaine
+Behavioural changes in addicts

-The difference between someone addicted to cocaine and a recreational cocaine user is their inability to put down the drug after a period of use.
+The difference between someone addicted to cocaine and a recreational cocaine-user is their inability to put down the drug after a period of use.
 In someone with a cocaine addiction, the need to find and use cocaine has an increasing influence on your day-to-day life.
 This overwhelming desire will almost certainly lead to changes in your usual behaviour, and it’s often those closest to you who pick up on this before you’ve become aware of it yourself.

 The obsession to use cocaine hits you the moment you open your eyes in the morning – if you’ve managed to sleep at all – and doesn’t subside until you get your fix.
 You’re soon experiencing overwhelming feelings of guilt, shame and self-loathing because you told yourself that you would stop after the last time.
 You can’t cope with these emotions and you’re desperate to be relieved of them.
-You escape from them the only way you know how.
+You escape from them the only way you know-how.
 The obsession to use consumes you all over again and the cycle continues.

 It’s difficult to make plans because everything depends on whether or not you’re able to score.
-If you have made plans you may rarely show up, choosing instead to lock yourself away so you can use without being disturbed.
+If you have made plans you may rarely show up, choosing instead to lock yourself away so you can use them without being disturbed.

 The symptoms below often indicate cocaine addiction rather than recreational use:

-- You notice you’re starting to lie more to cover your tracks in some way, in order to hide your cocaine use,
+- You notice you’re starting to lie more to cover your tracks in some way, in order to hide your cocaine-use,

 - Cancelling plans because you’re out scoring or have failed to score and can’t face socialising without cocaine,